sehlen/sfqm/README.md

 B) In the sage math cloud (SMC), http://cloud.sagemath.com:
-   This is a nice possibility to try out the programs if you don't have sage installed,
+   This is a nice possibility to try out the programs if you don't have sage installed.

    You only have to modify A) a little bit.
    Instead of the first command you can (in a project of your choice)